Tickets on sale Vistor Info What's New Shop Search the site FAQ Links Details for the enthusiast How you can join in or help us Contacts Navigate

 GWR Toad brake van 17908 - Richard Salmon

 The van was sold to the Southern Locomotive Preservation Company in 1967 and was delivered by rail to Liss, on the Longmoor Military Railway.
-It came to Bluebell with the rest of the SLP stock (including USA tank 30064 and Maunsell brake composite 6686), arriving on 1 October 1971.
+It came to Bluebell with the rest of the SLP stock (including USA tank 30064 and Maunsell brake composite 6686), arriving on 1 October 1971, and later passing into Bluebell ownership.

 Since its arrival, 17908 has been used by Civil Engineering staff.
 It is externally restored to GWR condition and has been serviceable, although it normally can be seen at Horsted Keynes, and is seen there in the photo on the right from the 1990s.